 The chosen winners are not always the most recent or exciting games but can often be old or archaic games that few people actually play anymore.
-Colossal Cave Adventure, for instance, is a text-based computer game from 1976.
-Its imaginary world inspired numerous adventure games that helped launch the commercial computer game industry.
+Colossal Cave Adventure, for instance, is a text-based computer game from 1976 whose imaginary world inspired numerous adventure games that helped launch the commercial computer game industry.

 So what does it take for a video game to earn hall-of-famer status?
 Nominated games are judged on four basic criteria: icon-status, longevity, geographical reach, and influence.
 To earn a place among the best, games must have had a substantial impact on the gaming industry, as well as demonstrated a meaningful contribution to world culture.
 The games must also have maintained a presence or influence over time.
-That means some of the games chosen seem obscure or simple to today's high-tech virtual reality gamers, but they once helped transform the industry.
+That means games are frequently chosen that may seem obscure or simple to today's high-tech world of virtual reality gamers, but they were once transformational for the industry.